lbalbi/big_data_datasets/README.md

 ### - ATOMIC [6]:

 The ATOMIC dataset was created by the University of Washington using 877,000 textual descriptions of common concepts and events obtained from crowd sourced data.
-It contains inferential knowledge organized as "If-Then" premises with a total of nine different predicate/relation types.
+It contains inferential knowledge organized as "If-Then" premises with a total of 9 different predicate/relation types.

 <br />